Can CBD companies open bank accounts and deduct business expenses?

 How many banks are working with CBD or Cannabis Companies?

 FinCEN discloses the number of banks filing marijuana SARs on a quarterly basis.
 The most recent report from December 2018 shows that 438 banks and 113 credit unions are working with cannabis companies in Q4 of 2018.
 You can access the full report here.
+In Q1 of this year, 493 banks reported they were working with MRBs.

 280(e) and CBD